Vegan Lentil Soup

 Lentils, a legume, are one of the world’s best ingredients for a vegetarian or a vegan diet because they’re cheap and easy to make.
 They don’t even need pre-soaking before cooking!

 To me, the best lentil soup recipes use brown lentils.
-That’s because it’s easier to find them and they have an intact texture.
+That’s because it’s easier to find them and they have an intact texture when cooked.
 In fact, you can find brown lentils in most grocery stores.
-You can substitute green lentils, black lentils, or red lentils, but be aware the cooking time is different for these.
+You can substitute green lentils, black lentils, or red lentils, but be aware that the cooking time is different for these.

 The trick to cooking lentils is to bring the liquid to a boil, then reduce the heat until the water is at a low simmer.
 The water should be moving, but not too much.
 This post on cooking lentils from The Kitchn is really good.